operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/client.md

 ### Reconcile and the Client API

 A Reconciler implements the [`reconcile.Reconciler`][doc-reconcile-reconciler] interface, which exposes the Reconcile method.
-Reconcilers are added to a corresponding Controller for a Kind; Reconcile is called in response to cluster or external Events, with a `reconcile.Request` object argument, to read and write cluster state by the Controller, and returns a `reconcile.Result`.
+Reconcilers are added to a corresponding Controller for a Kind; Reconcile is called in response to cluster or external Events, with a `reconcile.Request` object argument, to read and write cluster state by the Controller, and returns a `ctrl.Result`.
 SDK Reconcilers have access to a Client in order to make Kubernetes API calls.

 ```Go
 // KindReconciler reconciles a Kind object